-In terms of troubleshooting a Hunter ceiling fan remote control, much of the troubleshooting will be similar to troubleshooting other fans:
+In terms of troubleshooting Hunter ceiling fan remote controls, much of the troubleshooting will be similar to troubleshooting other fans:

 Another common issue related to dip switches, is the fan turning on or off by itself.
 This can be caused by a neighbor, or a roommate having a remote with the same dip switch settings as you by accident.
 To rectify this, you need to change the dip switches.
 In any case, make sure the remote dip switches always are positioned the same as the dip switches inside of the fan.

 Once you’re done checking the dipswitches – did you replace the battery?
 I know, we mentioned this earlier – but something you need to check.
 One way to tell the batteries are getting low, is if the remote will only work when close to the fan.
 Keep in mind the signal will not go through walls, so you should be in the same room.